-Firstly, it is essential to know that the customer relationship is developed as a long term goal, not for short term gains.
-In most instances an attempt at a once-off, short term relationship tends to be deemed as selfish, as it only seeks to acquire benefits for a limited time period and communication is immediately ended once the company has achieved what it wanted from the customer.
+Firstly, it is essential to know that any customer relationship is developed as a long-term goal, not for short-term gains.
+In most instances, an attempt at a short-term relationship tends to be deemed as selfish, as it only seeks to acquire benefits for a limited time period and communication is immediately ended once the company has achieved what it wanted from the customer.

 Both the franchisor and franchisee ought to make it a point that the relationship they already have must at all times be cultivated and maintained, although this is dependent on a two-way beneficial process or a mutually beneficial relationship.
-Franchisors must move away from engaging with the Franchisee only when there is something they want or require, they must also engage when everything is on track.
-This is why it is critical to draft and implement a communication plan & strategy, meaning what, when & how does the franchisor communicate to the franchisee.
+Franchisors must move away from engaging with the franchisee only when there is something they want or require, they must also engage when everything is on track.
+This is why it is critical to create and implement a communication plan and strategy.
+This document details what, when and how the franchisor communicates with the franchisee.

-When problems arise both parties must not shy away from accountability, which often leads to the minimization of engagement, which often only makes any existing issues worse.
+When problems arise both parties must not shy away from accountability as this often leads to the minimisation of engagement, which often only makes any existing issues worse.

-Over the recent years technology and the number of rising competitors has played an integral role in fast-tracking the transformation on the needs of customers.
-The franchisor ought to be aware that the customer’s needs can be satisfied using multiple methods and that does not mean the same method used today will work a year later, as a result innovation is of critical importance to the further advancement of any business.
+Recently technology and the rising number of competitors have played an integral role in fast-tracking the transformation of the needs of customers.
+The franchisor ought to be aware that the customer’s needs can be satisfied using multiple methods and that they are likely to change, meaning the same method used today won’t work a year later.
+As a result, innovation is of critical importance to the further advancement of any business.

-Franchise businesses need to invest their time and resources monitoring the customer’s transforming needs through studying their behaviour and attitude towards the business.
+Franchise businesses need to invest their time and resources into monitoring transforming needs by studying customer behaviour and attitude towards the business.
 This can be done using various tools depending on the requirements such as; monitoring trends, examining buying behaviour, observing the customer engagement processes, a sales study, market and brand research as well as research on competitors.

-A good example to learn from is ACDC Express Franchise, through its implementation of product delivery / transportation strategy which has now been in place for the past few years.
-A number of customers who had challenges with transporting purchased products and the logistics of waiting in a long queues have now come to an end.
+A good example to learn from is ACDC Express Franchise, through its implementation of product delivery/transportation strategy which has now been in place for the past few years.
+A number of customers who had challenges with transporting purchased products and the logistics of waiting in long queues have now come to an end.
 The impact on the transforming needs causes franchises to reposition and align their strategies in order to remain profitable and relevant to the market.

-Franchise businesses that place their customers interests at the top of their priorities stand a better chance of performing well.
-Remember that the customers remain at the centre, serving as the guide to franchise development and innovation.
+Franchise businesses that place customer interests at the top of their priorities stand a better chance of performing well.
+Remember that customers remain at the centre, serving as the guide to franchise development and innovation.